-At St. Andrew's Louisa has worked in admission and financial aid, as a student advisor and as a crew coach.
-Louisa has served on the Professional Development Committee for the Secondary School Admission Test Board (SSAT) and currently serves on the Board of Directors for the Association of Boarding Schools (TABS).
+At St. Andrew's, Louisa has worked in admission and financial aid, as a student advisor and as a crew coach.
+Louisa has served on the Professional Development Committee for the Secondary School Admission Test Board (SSAT) and on the Board of Directors for the Association of Boarding Schools (TABS).

-Louisa has three children, Peter '09, Becca '05 and Christy and lives in a home along the main drive with her husband, Harvey.
+Louisa has three children, Peter '09, Becca '05 and Christy, and lives with her husband, Harvey, in nearby Townsend.